spatial research · v1.0.0

 n=21

-Soil moisture · ET
+Soil moisture · evapotranspiration

 Geotechnical